JoshuaKGoldberg/eslint-plugin-package-json/README.md

 <!-- end auto-generated rules list -->
 <!-- prettier-ignore-end -->

 These rules only run on `package.json` files; they will ignore all other files being linted.
-They lint `package.json` files at project root, and in any subfolder of the project, making this plugin great for monorepos.
+They can lint `package.json` files at project root and in any subfolder of the project, making this plugin great for monorepos.

 ## Contributors